The Mother Wound®

 - On a personal level, the Mother Wound is the set of painful patterns originating with our mothers that cause us to unconsciously limit or sabotage ourselves.

-- On a spiritual level, the Mother Wound is a wound with life itself, causing us to feel an existential sense of disconnection from our bodies and each other.
+- On a spiritual level, the Mother Wound is a wound with life itself, causing us to feel an existential sense of disconnection from a higher power; a sense of feeling alone in the world and in the universe.

-- On the planetary level, the Mother Wound manifests as our disconnection from nature and the planet that gives us life.
+- On the planetary level, the Mother Wound manifests as our disconnection from nature and the planet that gives us life, causing rampant pollution, extinction of species, and monopolization of resources, to name a few.

 How I can notice if the Mother Wound is manifesting in my life?